 This will instruct the command to list all drivers, and use the CSV output format.
-The > -symbol is used to redirect the output to the file specified (in this case driverlist.csv ).
-Make sure you include a path for the output file, otherwise the file will be stored in the default path of the command prompt (typically C:WindowsSystem32 ).
+The greate-than symbol (>) is used to redirect the output of the command to the file specified (in this case driverlist.csv ).
+Make sure you include a path for the output file, otherwise the file will be stored in the default path of the command prompt (typically C:\Windows\System32 ).

 For a full specification of the possible parameters for the driverquery command see the Microsoft website.

 Now you can open the driverlist.csv file with Microsoft Excel (or any other program supporting comma-separated-values), and check the details of the drivers in one overview.